 If you’re renting out rooms in a shared property and are renting to individuals who don’t already know each other or who will be moving in on different dates, you might be interested in our Individual Tenancy Agreement for Shared Houses.

 A regular (Joint Tenancy) AST names all tenants on the same agreement and no tenant has exclusive possession of any part of the property – they are all jointly liable for looking after the property and paying the rent.
 This is easily the most common form of AST used today.
 With an Individual Tenancy each tenant signs their own, separate agreement with the landlord.
 This means each tenant has exclusive possession of a specific room in the property, as well as access to shared facilities like the kitchen, bathroom, lounge, etc.

 If you advertise an individual room on OpenRent, we’ll assume you want to create an Individual Tenancy, but you should only use this type of agreement once you’ve understood the considerations for doing so.
-These are a brief summary of the pros and cons of using an Individual Tenancy rather than a Joint Tenancy:

 - Flexibility and convenience – tenants can move in and out on different dates without the need to sign new agreements with all tenants each time, re-register deposits, etc.

 - Higher rent – the ability to rent out each room separately as well as the flexibility to allow shorter term contracts can often increase rental yield

 - Right to enter – unlike a Joint Tenancy, the landlord has the right to enter common areas for inspections and repairs

 - No joint liability – the joint and several liability created by a joint tenancy (whereby any one tenant can be held legally responsible for the unpaid rent, damage caused, or any other breach of contract by any or all of the other tenants) is its major strength; this is lost in the case of individual tenancies